IoT Testing: A Complete Guide to Validating Smart Devices in the Real World

 iot testing

-Statista reports that there will be 39.6 billion IoT connections worldwide by 2033.
+And the only challenge only grows with scale.
+Statista reports there will be 39.6 billion IoT connections worldwide by 2033.
 This isn’t surprising, as the technology has quietly embedded itself into everyday life, one interaction at a time.
-And if you’re into IoT testing, you’re already feeling the shift.

-In this IoT Testing guide, we’ll walk you through how IoT works, what makes testing it unique, and the strategies you can use to do it well.
+In this guide, we’ll walk you through how IoT works, what makes testing it unique, and the strategies you can use to do it well.
 Let’s start from the ground up.

 What Is IoT?